OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 While the conceptual idea works, there is an issue in keeping track of the units labeled from ones created by a path through a unit with a suffix.
 First, it is possible for two paths to get to the final destination unit with different y-axis labels and conversion value.
 In the sample graph this happens because:

 1. Trash → kg has the label "kg" since there are no suffixes along the path.
 The conversion is the identity.
 2. Trash → kg CO2 → kg has the label "kg of CO2" because the kg CO2 unit in the graph has the suffix of CO2.
-The conversion is not the identity by the kg of CO2 produced by a kg of trash.
+The conversion is not the identity but the kg of CO2 produced by a kg of trash.

 At the graph level this is happening because there are one direction edges into and out of kg CO2.
 (The original design did not allow this but this use case pushed us to allow them.)
 At a fundamental level this is happening because there are two different units involved.
 Recall from above, one option considered was to make the admin create a unique unit for each CO2 unit desired.
 This would create two different units: one for kg of mass for displaying Trash and one for kg of CO2.
 Another problem is that kg of CO2 is not in the unit table so OED would not easily know to show the user that graphic unit for display.
 To correct this situation given the graph provided, OED needs to generate the second set of units, conversion and fix up the graph.
 The figure below shows the final result of the process where this aspect can be seen by the two new units named kg of CO2 and Metric ton of CO2 in the orange ovals.

 The original suffix unit is now no longer needed.
 In many regards it is similar to a meter in the sense that it accepts data but is not displayed.
 This is the case since we just created all the units based on that unit which acted as the template.
 We need to leave it in the database so the next time we recreate the graph it is included.
-For example, if you add another unit that it can be reached from the suffix unit then a new unit would be created.
+For example, if you add another unit that can be reached from the suffix unit then a new unit would be created.
 To avoid anyone seeing the suffix unit, it becomes hidden.
 An admin should never have a unit that has a suffix but cannot get to another unit as it will be hidden without another unit created.
 This type of unit does not make sense.
 Note a hidden vertex in the graph can still be transitioned through to create paths.
 Also as part of this, the conversion of the hidden unit is removed from the graph.
 This means the conversion/link from the unit with the suffix to the other unit is removed.
 In the figure below, the red dotted line with an arrow that replaced the original black one represents doing this.
 The edge has actually been removed from the graph so the red dotted line is just for illustration.

 The final part is to add the necessary conversions to the database table.
 For each unit added, the link from the suffix unit to that unit is added.
 It has the slope and intercept of the conversion for the path in the original graph (before removing  or adding links).
 In the figure below, these are the black line with arrows: kg CO2 → kg of CO2 and kg CO2 → Metric ton of CO2.
-Note the other values for this conversion will be added later.
+Note the other entries for this conversion will be added later.

 When this is done, the updated graph looks like:

 ![image of simplified sample conversions](sampleConversionsSimplifiedProcessed.png "image of simplified sample conversions")

 The values for unit_index in the unit table need to be set.
 It would be nice if any current values could be left the same but there is a requirement that they go from 0 to the # of rows/columns - 1 and changes, esp. deletions from the table mean that renumbering is best.
 First, any entry that has displayable of none cannot be seen or used so it does not need to be in Cij.
 Thus, these are not given a unit_index.
-The units with type_of_meter of meter form the rows and type_of_meter of unit form the columns where each start at 0.
+The units with type_of_unit of meter form the rows and type_of_unit of unit form the columns where each start at 0.

 The units table after the complete process is shown next.
 It assumes the unit_index is set by going down the rows in order but another order could happen and would be fine.
 The displayable of MJ was made admin just to show that.